-- 1. Let BIS generate a Debug ID for you.
+- Let BIS generate a Debug ID for you.
 Leave the Specify Debug ID option unchecked in the Session Wizard or Workspace Properties.
 In this case, CodeWatch will ask BIS to generate a unique debug ID (one guaranteed not to currently be in use on the server).
 Note that the debug ID will change each time you reconnect to the server. - 2.
 Specify a debug ID.
 In this case, be sure to choose a name that no other CodeWatch user will use on this particular BIS server.
-First names may not be specific enough, but something like FirstName_LastName or FirstInitialLastName may be sufficient. - Security Note: you can improve your server's security by choosing a Debug ID that is difficult to guess.
-While all CodeWatch connections are authenticated, using a complex Debug ID provides an additional layer of security. - 3.
-Use the Global Debug ID.
+First names may not be specific enough, but something like FirstName\LastName or FirstInitialLastName may be sufficient.

+Security Note: you can improve your server's security by choosing a Debug ID that is difficult to guess.
+While all CodeWatch connections are authenticated, using a complex Debug ID provides an additional layer of security.

+3. Use the Global Debug ID.
 This is a special Debug ID that will attach to any session.
-See the section entitled "The Global Debug ID" below.
+See the section entitled "Error!
+Reference source not found."
+Error!
+Reference source not found..

-Debug IDs are case-sensitive and must range from 1 to 63 characters in length and must contain only letters, numbers, or these characters: +, -, /, -, $-$, and \backslash .
+Debug IDs are case-sensitive and must range from 1 to 63 characters in length and must contain only letters, numbers, or these characters: +, =, /, $\setminus$ , -, \, and $\setminus$ .